DaniBoyiii/ALGOWARS/README.md

 - `GET /api/problems` – Fetch all coding problems
 - `POST /api/submit` – Submit code and receive verdict

-(For a full list, see API docs in `/backend/semicolon-main/docs` if available.)
+(For a full list, see API docs in `/backend/semicolon-main/docs`)

 ---

 ## 🎯 Future Improvements

-- Code editor with syntax highlighting (Monaco)
-- Real-time leaderboard
 - Contest mode and timed battles
-- Multiple language support (Python, Java, etc.)
-- Admin panel for adding problems
+- Rooms formation for contests
+- Upgraded Judge0 API

 ---